inigo-exp/inigo-exp/README.md

 ## About Me
 - Currently working as a Data Scientist at ADP, developing and validating LLM-based and Retrieval-Augmented Generation architectures for document understanding and conversational AI.
-- Completed an MSc in Data Science Methodology at the Barcelona School of Economics.
+- Completed a MSc in Data Science Methodology at the Barcelona School of Economics.
-- Trained as a Mathematician, specialized in Applied Mathematics, Statistics, and Computer Science.
+- Trained as a Mathematician, specialized in Applied Mathematics, Statistics and Computer Science.
 - Currently pursuing an MSc in Financial Engineering at WorldQuant University.
 - Interested in Quantitative Finance, Biostatistics, Big Data Analytics, Quantum Machine Learning and NLP applications in industry.